AVSLab/basilisk/docs/source/Support/User/bskKnownIssues.rst

     $ conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan

 - If running Windows the path to the Basilisk library destination folder must be set, see :ref:`installWindows`.
+- If running Windows, be sure to use ``pip install conan`` to get conan, and don't download the binary installer, see :ref:`installWindows`.
+The binary installer causes several issues with this new build system in that it contains its own copy of Python, and thus checking for required python packages does work.
 - The new build system provides many speed improvements in doing a clean or partial build, but some small changes are required to update BSK python simulation scripts to be compatible with the new build system.
   These changes include: